-Name: Tanja Doig Elm Class Teacher.
+Name: Tanja Doig Oak Class Teacher.

-Headteacher: responsible for implementing policies & procedures, allocating resources to the safeguarding team & addressing staff safeguarding concerns.
-Designated Safeguarding Lead (DSL): a member of the leadership team with appropriate authority, responsible for dealing with safeguarding issues, providing advice and support to other staff, liaising with the local authority, and Francis EXT: 104 Lisa Francis EXT: 104 Designated Safeguarding Deputy: a member of the teaching, support or pastoral staff, in a post which requires assessment of children and with sufficient status & authority to effectively deputise for the DSL role above.
+Headtecaher and Designated Safeguarding Lead , (DSL): a member of the leadership team with appropriate authority, responsible for dealing with safeguarding issues, providing advice and support to other staff, liaising with the local authority, and working with other agencies.
+Lisa Francis EXT: 104 authority, and working with other agencies.
+Designated Safeguarding Deputy: a member of the teaching, support or pastoral staff, in a post which requires assessment of children and with sufficient status & authority to effectively deputise for the DSL role above.
 This cannot be an administrative or finance worker.
-Helen Beckett EXT: 105 Designated Safeguarding Deputy: a member of the teaching, support or pastoral staff, in a post which requires assessment of children and with sufficient status & authority to effectively deputise for the DSL role above.
+Steph Mayar EXT: 105 Designated Safeguarding Deputy: a member of the teaching, support or pastoral staff, in a post which requires assessment of children and with sufficient status & authority to effectively deputise for the DSL role above.
 This cannot be an administrative or finance worker.
 Lee Christy EXT: 130 Designated Safeguarding Deputy: a member of the teaching, support or pastoral staff, in a post which requires assessment of children and with sufficient status & authority to effectively deputise for the DSL role above.
 This cannot be an administrative or finance worker.
-Tanja Doig EXT: 116 Special Educational Needs Coordinator (SENCo): a staff member who provides advice, liaison & support for school staff and other agencies working with pupils with special education needs and their parents or carers.
-Kari Ahmad EXT: 133
+Tanja Doig EXT: 116 Inclusion Manager (SENCo): a staff member who provides advice, liaison & support for school staff and other agencies working with pupils with special education needs and their parents or carers.
+Steph Mayar EXT: 133